Shadowsong27/Shadowsong27.github.io/content/post/build-hugo-blog-on-github-pages-master-branch.md

 In the official instructions, they `git worktree add` the `gh-pages` to make it become a linked worktree to the main git worktree, and then hosted the content of `public` folder there.
-This is just like having a mini-repo in a repo (not accurate at all!).
+This is just like having a mini-repo in a repo (not accurate at all but you get the idea).

-In order to have the static content in `public` at the project root on master branch, we first switch to a separate branch, called `builder`.
+In order to have the static content in `public` at the project root on `master` branch, we first switch to a separate branch, called `builder`.

 Then we build the project by running `hugo`, by adapting the command in the docs, we could make